DOSull/Spatial-Analysis-and-Modelling/labs/week-01/03-simple-data-exploration.md

 Because base *R* is not a GIS it doesn't know about things like projections, so this is a very crude map.

+## **NOTE: from here on I am not going to show results of commands, just the commands!**

-There are *R* packages to handle geographical data better than this (we will look at those in [a little later](simple-maps.md)) but for now don't worry about it too much.
+There are *R* packages to handle geographical data better than this (we will look at those in [a little later](04-simple-maps.md)) but for now don't worry about it too much.
 To see if there is a relationship between earthquake depth and magnitude, try this
 ```{r}
 plot(DEPTH, MAG)
 ```